 Of course the patient cannot just say what their condition is; they need to give clues in their performance.
 A person who thinks they are a chicken will suddenly cluck without reason.
-If they think they’re Sarah Palin they might try to get them to vote for them.
+If they think they’re a famous politician they might try to get them to vote for them.
 If they think they are being spied on they may look under the table, and so on.
 A doctor needs to ask questions, but need to do so in the role of a doctor.

 When the doctor has correctly guessed the name of the condition (or close enough) or alternatively has given up and the patient has revealed it the patient and the doctor should change places and it’s the other person’s turn to guess.

 If you want to play it in teams of two, one team could be doctor and patient while the other team could try to guess the syndrome.
 Then the teams switch places.